gastonstat/relic-math13/syllabus.md

 - _Please keep all of your exams._ ​This work is the only evidence outside of attending class of your efforts to succeed in the course.

-### Attendance Policy
+### <a name="attendance-policy"></a> Attendance Policy

-- You may be dropped if you are absent for more than one consecutive week of class without contacting me to explain your absences.
-- Those who perform poorly on an exam, then fail to take the next one, w​ill​ be dropped.
 - Your attendance is an important part of your success in this course.
 Students who regularly miss class may therefore lose participation percentage points.
+- You are entitled to 3 non-consecutive absences without downgrading your participation.
+- If you never miss lecture, you'll get extra-credit.
 - Students who miss more than 20% of classes will lose all participation points.
+- You may be dropped if you are absent for more than one consecutive week of class without contacting me to explain your absences.
+- If you are not present when I call roll, you will get an absence.
+- Those who perform poorly on an exam, then fail to take the next one, w​ill​ be dropped.
 - While attending class, please help to maintain a decent learning environment.
 - No laptops, tablets, cell phones, or other similar electronic devices are allowed during lecture.
 - Please be considerate of others; t​urn o​ff​ your cell phones and put them away.
 - Sit close to the door if you must leave early.
 If you are late, please try to find a seat as quickly and quietly as possible.

 ### <a name="email-policy"></a>Email Policy